prezoserver/docs/specification-1.0-draft.md

 #### 2.1 Document Root

-The document root directory should serve content for one application.
+The document root directory should serve content for only one application.

 #### 2.2 Server Side Includes (SSI)